Allisonwonderlax13/https-github.com-obsproject-obs-studio./OBS-Studio-Overview.md

 ### General
 - Change theme (light/dark)
-- Enable automatic recording while streaming
 - Enable/disable system tray icon (required for hiding to tray)
 - Show confirmation for starting/stopping streams
 - Enable/Disable Source snapping
-- Enable/Disable automatically record when streaming
+- Enable/Disable automatic recording when streaming

 ### Stream
 - Select one of the included Services (Check "Show all services" to see the full list in the dropdown) or set Custom Streaming Server